 Guidance from a Master

 Today, March 24, 2016, I found Jim Rohn’s How to Use a Journal on YouTube!
-I’m sharing it with you now just in case you’ve never heard it before and because his guidance is simply phenomenal.
+I’m sharing it with you because his guidance is simply phenomenal.
 (By the way, don’t you just LOVE YouTube?
 My gratitude to the YouTuber who uploaded it.
 If you can’t play the video above, please go to YouTube directly and use the search box to find another upload.)

 Jim Rohn’s presentation offers a comprehensive explanation of how to begin journaling as well as the short and long-term benefits.
 Of course, I would love for you to choose my collection of journals for your journaling experience, but as Mr. Rohn says the important thing is to pick the type of journal that feels right to you and get started.
 So, please listen to what he has to say—and if you haven’t already—get a journal, then begin your journaling journey TODAY!